minio/docs-vsphere/source/tutorials/deploy-minio-tenant.rst

 MinIO Plugin for vCenter
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You must enable the MinIO plugin in vSphere prior to beginning this
+You must enable the MinIO plugin in vCenter prior to beginning this
 procedure.
-To enable the plugin, log into vSphere and select the cluster in
+To enable the plugin, log into vCenter and select the cluster in
 which you want to deploy MinIO tenants.

 Click :guilabel:`Configure`, then navigate to :guilabel:`Supervisor Services`